yuening-lab/MTG/README.md

 - **THA** (Event and news data in Bangkok, Thailand from 2010 to 2016) [OneDrive](https://stevens0-my.sharepoint.com/:f:/g/personal/xhan26_stevens_edu/Eoyh5QyFRjxLivWLB7ejJlMB_zVOuJgBPdBfTXMYQEX7hw)

 ### Training and testing
-Please run following commands for training and testing.
+Please run the following commands for training and testing.
 We take the dataset `THA` as the example.
 ```python
 python train.py --data 'THA' -lt 1 -pw 1 -hw 7 --n_runs 1
 ```